Stride, Inc.: Finance

-The company was founded by former banker Ronald J. Packard.
-Initial investors in the company included Michael R. Milken and Lowell Milken of education company Knowledge Universe, who along with the Milken Family Foundation, invested $10 million.
+Ronald J. Packard, a former banker, founded the company in April 2000.
+Initial investors in the company included Michael R. Milken and Lowell Milken of education company Knowledge Universe, who, along with the Milken Family Foundation, invested $10 million.
 Andrew Tisch of the Loews Corporation and Larry Ellison of Oracle Corporation also contributed venture capital.
 It became a publicly traded company on December 13, 2007.

 Leadership

 William Bennett, Secretary of Education under Ronald Reagan was hired as the company's first chairman of the board, serving until 2005.
-In 2005, the Philadelphia Board of Education called for the termination of a $3M science curriculum contract with K12 after Bennett said, "if you wanted to reduce crime ... you could abort every black baby in the country and your crime rate would go down.
+In 2005, the Philadelphia Board of Education called for the termination of a $3M science curriculum contract with K12 after Bennett said, "if you wanted to reduce crime...you could abort every black baby in the country and your crime rate would go down.
 That would be an impossible, ridiculous, and morally reprehensible thing to do, but your crime rate would go down."
 Bennett subsequently resigned from the K12 board and his part-time position with K12.
 The contract was not revoked, but was not renewed at the end of the contract term.
 Founder Packard resigned in 2014 to start Pansophic Learning.

-On February 13, 2018, Stuart Udell resigned from his role as CEO.
-Nate Davis, the previous CEO, replaced Udell as the current CEO.

-On January 27, 2021, Stride Inc. (formerly K12 Inc.) announced Nate Davis would be retiring and James J. Rhyu will be taking over his role as CEO.
-Davis will remain as executive chairman of the board.